ilirjanahyseni/data-science-chatbot/README.md

 - **Interactive Loop**: Maintains an interactive session with the user, providing informative responses until the session is terminated.

 # Usage
 To run the chatbot, execute the script in a Python environment.
-The chatbot will introduce itself and prompt the user to ask questions about data science, responding interactively based on the content fetched from Wikipedia and the inbuilt question-answering capabilities.
+The chatbot will introduce itself and prompt the user to ask questions about Data Science, responding interactively based on the content fetched from Wikipedia and the inbuilt question-answering capabilities.